Temple of Artemis: Further claims of destruction

 "laid waste many populous cities and set fire to the renowned temple of Diana at Ephesus."

 The extent and severity of the damage are unknown; the temple may have been repaired and open to use again, or it may have lain derelict until its official closure during the persecution of pagans in the late Roman Empire.

-There are signs that it may have been of use after 268, since Christians authors refers to its closure in the 5th-century.
+There are signs that it may have been of use after 268, since Christian authors refers to its closure in the 5th-century.
 Ammonius of Alexandria comments on its closure, perhaps as early as 407 CE, or no later than the mid-5th century.
 After the city had been made Christian and the temple had been closed, the name of Artemis appears to have been erased from inscriptions throughout Ephesus.

 Cyril of Alexandria credited Archbishop of Constantinople John Chrysostom with destroying the temple, referring to him as "the destroyer of the demons and overthrower of the temple of Diana".
 A later Archbishop of Constantinople, Proclus, noted the doings of John, saying "In Ephesus, he despoiled the art of Midas," but there is little evidence to support this claim.

 At least some of the stone from the abandoned temple was used in construction of other buildings.

 A legend of the Late Middle Ages claims that some of the columns in the Hagia Sophia were taken from the Temple of Artemis at Ephesus, but there is no truth to this story.